stockphrase/no-silo/content/resources/open-handbook/chapter-11-chi.md

 {{< /tabs >}}

-- If there is no section or edition information, end with the year of publication.\end{itemize}
+- If there is no section or edition information, end with the year of publication.

 ### A review